Arbol-Project/external-adapters/README.md

             - LINK Token Address                  = `0x326C977E6efc84E512bB9C30f76E30c160eD06FB`
     - Inputs:
         - `string request_url`: the request URL describing the dClimate data to fetch on IPFS.
 This request URL follows the same format as the API at `https://api.dclimate.net/` for V4 API requests but excludes the root domain (so request URL strings begin at `/apiv4/`).
 Importantly, V3 request URLs are no longer supported.
         - `string[] spatial_parameters`: the parameters for filtering the data spatially.
-See `SimpleParametricCoveragePolygon`.sol for specifications.
         - `string[] temporal_parameters`: the parameters for aggregating the filtered data temporally.
-See `SimpleParametricCoveragePolygon`.sol for specifications.
+See `SimpleParametricCoveragePolygon.sol` for all specifications.
     - Outputs:
         - `uint256 value`: the final value returned after aggregating the requested data.
 All numerical values that are not timestamps are multiplied by `1e18` and cast to integers before being returned on-chain.
         - `string unit`: the unit for the returned final value, if applicable.
 If the request fails, the adapter attempts to return an error message in the unit slot.